johnnyEmpires/pyeasylog/README.md

-# pyeasylog
+# basiclog

-If you don't like setting up your logger each time you make a simple project, here is a quick setup of Python's logging module.
-Good for day to day scripting.
-Just install, import and a line of code, your logger will be configured and you're good to go.
-The logger will rollover after 1 day and keep a backup of 30 records.
+a simple logger setup...no drama, take it or leave it.
+Just note that the logger will rollover after 1 day and keep a backup of 30 records.

 ## Installation